btclib-org/btclib/docs/source/index.rst

-btclib is a python3 type annotated library intended for teaching/learning/using bitcoin, its blockchain, and the associatec elliptic curve cryptography.
+btclib is a python3 type annotated library intended for teaching/learning/using bitcoin, its blockchain, and the associated elliptic curve cryptography.

 It does not have external requirements or dependencies;
 to install (and upgrade) it: